FreeMasen/WiredForge.com/content/blog/sqlite_parser_pt_2.md

 }
 ```

-That looks like what we are after but oof, that return value is starting to get a little unwieldy,
+That looks like what we are after but oof, that return value is starting to get a little unwieldy.
-let's setup a `struct` that we can put all these values into.
+Let's setup a `struct` that we can put all these values into.

 ```rust
 // header.rs